Fletterio/raytracer/README.md

 # raytracer
-Implementing a raytracer in Rust, following Shirley/s minibooks
+Implementing a raytracer in Rust, following Shirley's minibooks